Krayorn/blog/src/content/blog/role-playing-game-organization-scenario.md

 This year, for Kaonashi's birthday, I proposed to plan another one again.
 We settled very fast on the Pirate theme, which we both like and has a lot of potential, and I sent her on her way to come up with the guest list so I could start planning.

-On the 20th of December 2025, after a few weeks of preparation, we played a 18 person costumed roleplaying game where we had lots of fun!
+On the 20th of December 2025, after a few weeks of preparation, we played an 18-person costumed roleplaying game where we had lots of fun!

-This roleplaying game sits somewhere between a murder mystery, an escape game, and a traditional tabletop RPGs.
+This roleplaying game sits somewhere between a murder mystery, an escape game, and a traditional tabletop RPG.
 I'm playing a lot of traditional tabletop RPG (D&D, Witcher, BlackFlag, Cops, Warhammer fantasy...), sometimes as a player, and sometimes as a Dungeon Master.
 These games are usually for 4 to 5 players around a table, so this was a very different beast, but still, many of the tricks I learned DMing in regular games helped me prepare for this one!

 In this post, I’ll focus on how I structured the scenario: factions, goals, puzzles, and the characters.
-In the next post, I'll go into details about how I made every props from the map used in a puzzle to the daggers and gold coins shared with the players.
+In the next post, I'll go into details about how I made every prop from the map used in a puzzle to the daggers and gold coins shared with the players.
-Finally, I'll explain how we set up everything just before the game and how I started it and give a good recap of what happened during the game, what worked and what didn't.
+Finally, I'll explain how we set up everything just before the game and how I started it, and give a good recap of what happened during the game, what worked, and what didn't.

 ## Factions - Organization help

 As soon as I had a rough estimate of the number of players, I started working on the global setting.

-For the time period, I picked around 1715 without really having to think too much, the golden age of piracy, that was perfect.
+For the time period, I picked around 1715 without really having to think too much, the golden age of piracy, which was perfect.

 The first big decision was to pick what the players would be.
 I had multiple options:

 - A single pirate crew on their ship
 - Pirates from plenty of ships meeting up
     - on an island to plan something
     - in a random tavern on Nassau
 - Two pirate crews
     - on a third ship, they just captured
     - looking for the same treasure

 With the pirate theme, I knew I wanted to put some "Escape game" style elements in the game, clues to follow, puzzles, maps...
 And I thought that maybe having everyone be part of the same crew would allow me to reduce some of the initial suspicions/tensions the players could have with pirates from other crews, so I went with the first option.